Questions and Answers – Neurostimulators

 No. Medtronic neurostimulation systems have been on the market for more than 30 years and have helped thousands of people worldwide manage their chronic pain and enhance their lives.

-Typically, people who find the treatment helpful experience significant and sustained reduction in leg and back pain.1 However, neurostimulation does not eliminate the source of the pain, so the amount of pain reduction varies from person to person.
+Typically, people who find the treatment helpful experience effective pain relief.
+However, spinal cord stimulation does not eliminate the source of the pain, so the amount of pain reduction varies from person to person.

-It is important that you manage your expectations of neurostimulation therapy.
+It is important that you manage your expectations of spinal cord stimulation.

 Not everyone responds to neurostimulation the same way and your experience may vary.
-To understand the benefits and risks of neurostimulation therapy, please discuss them with your doctor.
+To understand the benefits and risks of spinal cord stimulation, please discuss them with your doctor.

 Will the neurostimulation system eliminate other sources of pain?